libjohn/version_control_demo/README.md

 ### **Project Title: Investigating the Impact of Climate Change on Coastal Ecosystems**

+> NOTE: The main analysis file can be found in `scripts/index.qmd`

 **Project Overview:** This research project aims to investigate the effects of climate change on coastal ecosystems, specifically focusing on sea-level rise, ocean acidification, and their combined impact on marine biodiversity and ecosystem services.

 **Research Questions:**